Reading time: 27 minutes

 9. Mental Health Professional / Psychologist

-This is arguably India’s most underserved career sector.
 Over 150 million Indians need mental health support, but there are fewer than 12,000 registered clinical psychologists in the country.
-Post-pandemic awareness has pushed both corporate and individual demand for counselors and therapists to a level that simply cannot be met by the current workforce.
-If you’re an Arts student wondering about a career with real future scope, this is one of the most honest answers available.
+Post-pandemic awareness has pushed both corporate and individual demand to a level the current workforce cannot meet.
+If you are an Arts student looking for a career with real future scope, this is one of the most honest answers available.

 Required Course: B.Sc./B.A.
 Psychology + M.Sc./M.Phil.
 Clinical Psychology